 The employer will no doubt pay the USCIS Form I-129 fee.
 However, you might have to pay the R-2 visa fees, including a processing fee and "reciprocity" fees, if applicable.
 Check the Fees for Visa Services page of the State Department website for the latest processing fee.

 Your application for a R-2 visa must be made on State Department Form DS–160, which you'll fill out online before going to the U.S. consulate.
-If the application is made at the same time as that of the R-1 visa holder, then you'll need to bring:
+If you make your application at the same time as the primary, R-1 visa holder, then you'll need to bring:

 If the application is made separately, besides the above-mentioned R-2 documents, it must be accompanied by:

 Here's what you need to be aware of in order to enjoy and maintain your R-2 status in the U.S.:

 The initial R-2 visa may be granted for a period of up to 30 months.
-Extensions of stay may be approved for a period of up to 30 months as well.
+USCIS may approve extensions of stay for a period of up to 30 months, as well.
 The total period of stay for a person holding an R-2 visa may not exceed five years.